Total Buys 3.3GW Solar Portfolio and Signs World’s Largest Corporate PPA…With Itself

 The latest deal reinforces Total’s position as the leading oil major in renewables.

 "[It] catapults Total to one of the largest solar players in the Iberian market," said Tom Ellacott, senior vice president of corporate research at Wood Mackenzie.
-"Total will also reduce its scope 2 emissions by 2 million metric tons per annum through being able to cover its industrial electricity consumption from its solar portfolio under what will be the largest power purchase agreement in the world."
+"Total will also reduce its Scope 2 emissions by 2 million metric tons per annum through being able to cover its industrial electricity consumption from its solar portfolio under what will be the largest power purchase agreement in the world."

 "Total now has the building blocks to establish a meaningful cash flow stream in solar from the mid-2020s," he added.

-Away from Spain, the company has also taken a half-stake in a 2.1 GW portfolio of operational PV plants in India owned by a unit of the Adani group, also in February.
+Away from Spain, the company has also taken a half-stake in a 2.1 GW portfolio of operational PV plants in India owned by a unit of the Adani Group, also in February.
 In June it took a 51 percent share in the 1,140 MW Seagreen offshore wind project in Scotland.
 The project could be extended by 340 MW.

 It also won a competitive auction in Qatar for an 800 MW solar project as part of a joint venture with Japanese conglomerate Marubeni.

-Earlier this month it partnered with Australian bank Macquarie, to develop 2 GW of floating offshore wind off the coast of South Korea.
+Earlier this month it partnered with Australian bank Macquarie to develop 2 GW of floating offshore wind off the coast of South Korea.

-Closer to home it acquired a 1 GW portfolio of onshore wind in France via the acquisition of developer Global Wind Power.
+Closer to home, it acquired a 1 GW portfolio of onshore wind in France via the acquisition of developer Global Wind Power.

-BP has been receiving plenty of attention for its own net-zero target and the ‘Reimagining Energy’ theme pushed by new CEO Bernard Looney.
+BP has been receiving plenty of attention for its own net-zero target and the "Reimagining Energy" theme pushed by new CEO Bernard Looney.
 It is targeting 50 GW of wind and solar by 2030 with an interim 2025 target of 20 GW.

 At a recent capital markets event, BP’s EVP of gas and low carbon energy, Dev Sanyal, said it had a firm pipeline of 20 GW and another 21 GW of “early-stage” opportunities on top of that.
 But BP's more mature pipeline of assets, largely via solar joint-venture Lightsource BP, is now eclipsed by Total.